Georgije Nikolajević: As priest and author

 Nikolajević was also known in Russia.
 On the occasion of the thousandth anniversary of the existence of Russia, the Tsar Aleksandar endowed him in 1862 with the Order of St. Anne of the III class.
 In 1862, he was elected to the board of 12 people for school and church books, and to the board of "Matica Dalmatinska", where he was the vice president of the Literary Board.
 In 1864, he was elected an honorary member of Matica Srpska in Novi Sad.
-The following year, 1865, the Dalmatian bishop Stefan Knezević decorated him with the right to wear thighs.
+The following year, 1865, the Dalmatian bishop Stefan Knezević decorated him.

-His wife Katarina died on 10 March 1866.
-His wife's death affected his health, but he continued with his social work.

 He was appointed an honorary member of the "Society of Charity and Mutual Aid of the Slavs", founded in Constantinople in 1870.
 By the imperial decision of December 27, 1873, he was appointed a member of the Provincial School Council of Dalmatia for six years, but his mandate was renewed once again.
 From 1 September 1880, he was an honorary member of "Sloga", the Serbian Singing Society of Dubrovnik at the time.

-In 1879, he published the work "Protopresbyter and His Dignity", in 1880 "Protopresbyter's Attack Rejects the Protopresbyter" and a work entitled "Biography and Charities of Božo Bošković" about a wealthy Serbian merchant (1815-1879) whom he knew personally.
+In 1879, he published the work "Protopresbyter and His Dignity", in 1880 "Protopresbyter's Attack Rejects the Protopresbyter" and a work entitled "Biography and Charities of Božo Bošković" about a wealthy Serbian merchant (1815–1879) whom he knew personally.
 In addition to writing literary works, he translated various works, wrote poems, articles, and newspaper articles that he rarely signed.

 After more than two decades spent in Zadar, Georgije Nikolajević moved to Sarajevo in December 1881.
 There he drafted the statute for the Consistory, which began its work on 15 November 1882.
 He also compiled a rulebook for the seminary, approved on 19 October 1882.

 Monasticism

 It is not known the exact year when Đorđe Nikolajević became a monk and received the monastic name of Georgije Nikolajević, but it is known that Metropolitan Sava (Kosanović) wanted to make him an archimandrite immediately upon his arrival in Sarajevo, which Georgije did not want.
-It is known that Emperor Franz Joseph appointed him archimandrite and vice-president of the Metropolitan Consistory on 17 October 1882 and that Metropolitan Sava Kosanović (1881-1885) of the Metropolitanate of Dabar-Bosna issued a decree on 20 October 1882, stating that on 19 November 1882, he would be promoted to the rank of Archimandrite.
+It is known that Emperor Franz Joseph appointed him archimandrite and vice-president of the Metropolitan Consistory on 17 October 1882 and that Metropolitan Sava Kosanović (1881–1885) of the Metropolitanate of Dabar-Bosna issued a decree on 20 October 1882, stating that on 19 November 1882, he would be promoted to the rank of Archimandrite.

 As an archimandrite, he started the newspaper Dabrobosanski Istočnik, which was intended for the clergy.
 He also had great merits for the opening of the seminary in Sarajevo, which was opened on 30 October 1882.
 In the newly opened seminary, he performed the duty of rector and taught the Church Slavonic language.
 He performed this duty until he was elected metropolitan.
 At the Epiphany in 1883, Metropolitan Sava Kosanović gave him the archimandrite miter and gave him the blessing that the sea should always carry him.